brandonmartin101/adventofcode/README.md

--- Advent of Code 2023 --- Done with Typescript
+# Advent of Code 2023
+## Done with Typescript

-Clone the repo, and run the following:
+Clone the repo, and run the following to execute the solution for Day 1a:

 ```
 npm install